Programming language: Measuring language usage

 Combining and averaging information from various internet sites, stackify.com reported the ten most popular programming languages (in descending order by overall popularity): Java, C, C++, Python, C#, JavaScript, VB .NET, R, PHP, and MATLAB.

 As of June 2024, the top five programming languages as measured by TIOBE index are Python, C++, C, Java and C#.
-TIOBE provides a list of top 100 programming languages according to popularity and update this list every month.
+TIOBE provides a list of the top 100 programming languages according to their index and updates this list every month.

 According to IEEE Spectrum staff, today's most popular programming languages may remain dominant because of how AI works.
 As a result, new languages will have a harder time gaining popularity since coders will not write many programs in them.

 Dialects, flavors and implementations

 A dialect of a programming language or a data exchange language is a (relatively small) variation or extension of the language that does not change its intrinsic nature.
 With languages such as Scheme and Forth, standards may be considered insufficient, inadequate, or illegitimate by implementors, so often they will deviate from the standard, making a new dialect.
 In other cases, a dialect is created for use in a domain-specific language, often a subset.
-In the Lisp world, most languages that use basic S-expression syntax and Lisp-like semantics are considered Lisp dialects, although they vary wildly as do, say, Racket and Clojure.
+In the Lisp world, most languages that use basic S-expression syntax and Lisp-like semantics are considered Lisp dialects, although they vary wildly as do- for example- Racket and Clojure.
 As it is common for one language to have several dialects, it can become quite difficult for an inexperienced programmer to find the right documentation.
 The BASIC language has many dialects.